Erandi44/portfolio/README.md

 ### Projects
 #### ChemTools: Python tools for Analysis of Chemical compounds
 ![Chemistry Tools](/assets/images/chem_tools.jpg)
+Chemtools is a set of python scripts intended to help with calculations related to chemical structures such as descriptor calculation, sub structure searching, functional group modifications etc. using Rdkit, numpy and pandas libraries. <a href="url">https://github.com/Erandi44/Chemistry_Tools</a>

 #### Novel AI Driven Methods for Improved Metal Separations